QuentinRa/blog.quentinra.dev/games/assets/index.md

 ## Sprites

-* [RpgMaker kind of characters - generator](https://junkhunt.net/vx/charachip.shtml) (generate 2D characters in many directions+faces, using RPGMaker character generator, online, free, in japanese)
+* [RpgMaker kind of characters - generator](https://junkhunt.net/vx/charachip.shtml) (generate 2D characters in many directions+faces, using RPGMaker character generator, online, free, in Japanese)
 * [Game Character Hub](https://www.gamecharacterhub.com/) (generate 2D characters in many directions+faces, using RPGMaker character generator, paid?)
 * If you are using PVGames sprites, you can use [Nightmare_82 tool](https://gitlab.com/Nightmare_82/charactercreator/) to generate faces, sprites in a lot of versions (jump, walk, sleeping, etc.), and in 8 directions.